Audit and Compliance Unit (ACU)

 What we do

 We audit lawyer billings to ensure compliance with LAO’s Tariff and Billing and Disbursements Handbooks.
 ACU provides support to ensure the necessary controls and processes are in place to reduce the risk of billing errors and achieves its mandate by conducting random and target audits.
-When errors or patterns are identified, ACU makes recommendations to LAO for billing process improvements and topic‑specific communication and training for LAO panel members.
+When errors or patterns are identified, ACU makes recommendations to LAO for billing process improvements and topic‑specific communication and training for LAO lawyers.

 When an error is found, ACU will provide information to help lawyers submit future bills accurately.
 If an error results in an overpayment, lawyers will be required to repay funds.